By Alison Angold | Qualified aromatherapist | CIDESCO ITEC

-When we meditate, or practise relaxation techniques, we want to be able to focus our minds, so that they do not wander and we can really switch off, and clear our minds.
+When we meditate or practice relaxation techniques, we want to be able to focus our minds, so that they do not wander and we can switch off, and clear our minds.

-Finally, one of the reasons we may be meditating, is due to stress or anxiety.
+Finally, one of the reasons we may be meditating is due to stress or anxiety.
 If we are anxious or feeling panicky, then the meditation techniques, may not work as well.
-Some of the suggested oils, have the ability to ease the feelings of panic, and reduce anxiety.
+Some of the suggested oils have the ability to ease feelings of panic and reduce anxiety.